-- Implement preventive food safety approaches such as cGMPs, HACCP, and ISO 22000 in a particular food service establishment or a food industry.
-(POb a, POb b, POb c); - Develop standard operating procedures and quality management systems and processes with emphasis on customer satisfaction and continuous improvement.
-(POb a, POb e, POb b); - Interpret and apply the national and international food-related laws and regulations as well as different labeling requirements.
-(POb d); - Demonstrate managerial and leadership skills that allow them to contribute to an efficient and positive food culture.
-(POb e, POb f); - Analyze and assess physical, chemical and biological risks present in a food establishment.
-(POb a); - List the advantages and disadvantages of various food processing and preservation techniques and evaluate their impact on nutrient retention.
-(POb d); - Exhibit effective communication skills and enhanced critical problem-solving through role-play and peer feedback.
-(POb f, POb e); - Translate professionalism and ethics during implementation and operation of the quality management system.
-(POb c); - Understand the physical properties of food and the different reasons behind its deterioration.
-(POb b);
+- Implement preventive food safety systems such as HACCP, and ISO 22000 in a particular food service establishment or a food industry using risk-based thinking.
+(POb d W, POb e H, POb a H); - 2 Assess the different managerial functions and processes and how they relate to customer satisfaction and continuous improvement.
+(POb b H, POb d H, POb e H); - 3 Interpret and apply the national and international food-related laws and regulations as well as different labeling requirements.
+(POb c H); - 4 Demonstrate managerial and leadership skills that allow them to contribute to an efficient and positive food culture.
+(POb d H, POb e H); - 5 Analyze and assess physical, chemical and biological risks present in a food establishment.
+(POb b H); - 6 List the advantages and disadvantages of various food processing and preservation techniques and evaluate their impact on nutrient retention (POb b H); - 7 Translate professionalism and ethics during implementation and operation of the quality management system.
+(POb f H, POb d W); - 8 Understand the physical properties of food and the different reasons behind its deterioration.
+(POb a H, POb b H); - 9 Conduct scientific research on a selected food safety or quality-related current topic and present challenges and findings in relation to a practical setup.
+(POb a H, POb c W, POb f H);

-- Conduct scientific research on a selected food safety or quality-related current topic and present challenges and findings in relation to a practical setup.
-(POb b, POb a); - Evaluate various local food industries and food service establishments though field trips and on-site observations.
-(POb e, POb d).
+10 -Evaluate various local food ind ustries and food service establish ments though field trips and on-site obsei vations.
+(POb еH, POb bH,P Ob a W).